-Connect with your Girl Scout council regarding permits with the local fire district, land management agency, and/or conservation office.
+Connect with your Girl Scout - Diamonds at info@girlscoutsdiamonds.org regarding permits with the local fire district, land management agency, and/or conservation office.
 The adult volunteer also checks the fire index with local authorities and ensures local air pollution regulations are followed.

-Encourage girls to share resources.
-Support girls in creating a checklist of group and personal equipment and distribute to group members.
+Encourage resource sharing.
+Support the group in creating a checklist of group and personal equipment and distribute to members.
 Repackage all food to minimize waste and the amount of garbage that needs to be removed from the campsite.